toxypiks/byte_pair_encoding/README.md

 6. Tokens_in gets iterated to find pair with max occurence and replace it with last index of pairs look-up array in tokens_out, if current pair has no max occurce its not getting replaced and just put into tokens_out

 7. Tokens_in and tokens_out get swapped for next iteration

+#### How to use scripts

+1. To generate .bin file just run ./bpe after building
+2. Use generated .bin file as command line argument together with output file name when running ./bpe2dot.
+It will read all data from .bin file and generate a .dot file

+Command to execute within /build folder:
+`./bpe ../pairs.bin ../pairs.dot`